sveetch/Optimus-foundation-5/README.rst

     optimus init -t optimus_foundation_5 myproject

+Your project sources will be filled with Foundation 5.2.1 sources.

-This will create a new Optimus project filled with Foundation 3.
+This will create a new Optimus project filled with Foundation 5.